 Set with the backdrop of the stunning Northumberland countryside, this high concept, award winning short film was shot early 2016 and starred BAFTA winner Peter Mullan (Trainspotting, War Horse, Tyrannosaur) in the role of the haunted Jake, with Michelle Fairley (Game of Thrones, Harry Potter, Suits) as his Shelia.
 Supporting cast includes Elliott Tittensor (Shameless) and Sia Bennett (Mr Selfridge).

-Edith hit the festival circuit in 2016 and had its world premiere at BAFTA-qualifying Cambridge Film Festival.
+Edith hit the festival circuit in late 2016 and had its world premiere at BAFTA qualifying Cambridge Film Festival.